alexanderstephan/gobra/README.md

 ## gobra 🐍

-*Feature-rich snake written in Ncurses*
+*Feature-rich snake clone in Go using ncurses*

 ### Build instructions: